pietrodito/rstudio-projects/Apps/dilavo/README.md

 ## ISSUES

-- New error when uploading file, must be permissions issues
-- Reproduce upload a zip file and nothing happens

 - CANNOT use rhino::pkg_install without reinstalling rstudio!!!

 ## TODO

+- Refactor notification to remove them from main.R

-- Make some test with Cypress
+- Finish first real test with Cypress:
-=> means be able to launch db / db_updater on host
+ => detect notification to wait for.
+ => see if id can help

 ## Focus on important design decisions